liviorobaldo/TimeOntologyInSHACL/README.md

 </p>

 <p align="justify">
 The shapes and rules were designed based on the version of the <a href="https://www.w3.org/TR/owl-time">Time Ontology</a> retrieved on September 10, 2025.
-However, future updates to the Time Ontology may not be fully compatible with the implementation provided here.
+Future updates to the Time Ontology may not be fully compatible with the implementation provided here.
 </p>

 <p align="justify">